paezha/University-AI-Panel/README.md

 [Scantron](https://www.scantron.com/company/) sheets for multiple choice examinations have existed for over four decades.
-They work well because the algorithm needed for grading multiple choices is simple, and importantly, it is deterministic (i.e., there is no randomness involved).
+They work well because the algorithm needed for grading multiple choices is simple, and importantly, deterministic (i.e., there is no randomness involved).
 There is no reason to use a neural network to grade multiple choice examinations.
 But on the flip side, there is also no evidence that a neural network can perform well at grading anything more complex than a multiple choice examination, especially since 1) it will tend to consider things that are closer to the mean as “better”[^31]; and 2) the amount of training required for a classification task of this nature is massive[^32].